Fusion of Radar and Optical Remote Sensing Time Series for Wildfire Monitoring with Deep Learning

 About the project

 Wildﬁre has coexisted with human societies for more than 350 million years, always playing an important role in shaping the Earth’s surface and climate.
-Across the globe, wildﬁres are becoming larger, more frequent, longer-duration, and tend to be more destructive both in lives lost and economic costs, because of climate change and human activities.
+Across the globe, wildﬁres are becoming larger, more frequent, longer-duration, and tend to be more destructive in terms of lives lost and economic costs because of climate change and human activities.

-To reduce the damages from such destructive wildﬁres, it is critical to track wildﬁre progressions in near real-time, or even in real-time for supporting fire-fighting and keeping everything under control.
+To reduce the damages from such destructive wildﬁres, it is critical to track wildﬁre progressions in near real-time, or even in real-time, to support fire-fighting and keep everything under control.
 Satellite remote sensing enables cost-eﬀective, accurate, and timely monitoring of the wildﬁre progressions over vast geographic areas.
 The free availability of global coverage Landsat-8, and Sentinel-1/2 satellite data opens a new era for global land surface monitoring, providing an opportunity to analyse wildﬁre impacts around the globe.

 About the Digital Futures Postdoc Fellow

 Puzhao Zhang is a research fellow at the Division of Geoinformatics, Royal Institute of Technology.
-He received his PhD degree in Pattern Recognition and Intelligent Systems from Xidian University, China at the end of 2019.
+He received his PhD in Pattern Recognition and Intelligent Systems from Xidian University, China, at the end of 2019.
 His PhD research was focused on remote sensing and deep learning for change detection.

-Since fall, 2017, he has been working on wildfire monitoring with radar and optical remote sensing and deep learning as a joint PhD student at KTH.
+Since fall of 2017, he has worked on wildfire monitoring with radar and optical remote sensing and deep learning as a joint PhD student at KTH.
 His research interests include satellite imagery analysis, change detection, machine learning, deep learning, and spatio-temporal modelling for monitoring environmental change and biomass carbon dynamics.

 Yifang Ban, Professor, Division of Geoinformatics, KTH